Day 1: Los Angeles International Airport.

 Copenhagen Central Station

-After a quick train ride, and only 3 stops, I reached Copenhagen Central Station.
+After a quick train ride and only three stops, I reached Copenhagen Central Station.

 This beautiful station, the largest in Denmark, opened in 1911.

-If you have extra time, be sure to walk around the main area and outside the station.
-The architecture of the station along with the beautiful facade outside is worth a quick look for any visitor to Copenhagen.
+If you have extra time, walk around the main area and outside the station.
+The station’s architecture and the beautiful facade outside are worth a quick look for any visitor to Copenhagen.

 Cabinn City Hotel